Tenjin Shin'yō-ryū: Training methodology

 The training methodology, as with most koryu systems, is kata based or a form of pre-arranged fighting.
 Students learn the specific subtleties, or the more hidden meaning of the form, through the continuous repetitions of the katas.
-There are over 130 kata of this classical jujutsu, unarmed combat teaching from seated positions, standing positions, weapons defence, and also includes special healing methods and resuscitation (kappo).
+There are over 124 kata of this classical jūjutsu, unarmed combat teaching from seated positions, standing positions, weapons defence, and also includes special healing methods and resuscitation (kappo).

 Certain katas are subject to secrecy, due to the nature of lethal effects and subject of martial traditions.
 The kappo or resuscitation techniques, were a secret, however Kubota now teaches at Kōdōkan to the leading teachers at the seminars.
 The higher level of kata, not only relates to the aspect of physical movements, but the deeper inner meanings, or link between the philosophy, and mindset of the practitioner.
 Such kata are taught only to students with many years of commitment and experience.